 For the full FINRA findings, see FINRA case #2012034750401.

 According to his FINRA Broker Report, Karasik was employed by Multi-Financial Securities from June 2006 through December 2011 and H. Beck from January 2012 through February 2013.
 His broker report also indicates that he has been the broker of record on 6 customer complaints.
 These customer complaints appear to each be involving a corporate debt investment in Diversified Energy Group.

 The foregoing information, which is all provided on FINRA’s website, is being provided by The White Law Group.
-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.

 For a free consultation with a securities attorney, please call the firm at 312/238-9650.
 For more information on The White Law Group and its representation of investors in FINRA arbitration claims, visit https://www.whitesecuritieslaw.com.